techidaily/site-meme-emoji/source/_posts/updated-2024-approved-how-to-make-an-emoji-of-yourself-on-android-and-iphone-emoji-yourself.md

 ![what-is-memoji](https://images.wondershare.com/filmora/article-images/what-is-memoji.jpg)

 See best Memoji makers here: [Top 8 Memoji Makers to Make a Memoji on PC, Android, and iPhone.](https://tools.techidaily.com/wondershare/filmora/download/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=heERQcpMi77lqToE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## How to Set Up and Create Memojis?

 Owners of iPhone X, iPhone XS, iPhone XS Max, and iPadPro can easily make new memojis from their devices.
 All you have to do in order to start creating a new memoji is open the messaging app, locate the iMessage AppStore icon, tap on it and then tap on the Animoji icon.
 By doing so you will gain access to all animojis that are available on iOS 12 or other versions of the iOS that support memojis and animojis.
 After tapping on the New Memoji icon you will be able to see the default character you can customize as you see fit.

 You can now get creative and pick one of the countless skin tones, choose how old your character is going to be or select any of the available head, nose and ear shapes.
 Moreover, you can customize the eye color for each character you create, add eyewear, or decide whether or not your character is going to have facial hair.
 Once you’re finished customizing a new memoji, simply tap on the Done button and the character you’ve created is going to be saved in your animoji collection.
 You can edit, duplicate or delete the memojis by tapping on the three dot icon or you can use them as camera overlays and share them with your friends.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bXmwwSmYqq4?si=Bb-eJfLnlpeeClyt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Make a Memoji or Animoji Karaoke Music Video?